SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Method

 \subsection{Sampling of Camera Viewpoints}

-To capture annotations for each scene from multiple viewpoints, we enhance the approach by Gilles \etal. \cite{metagraspnet2022}---which only uses fixed viewpoint positions---by introducing a feature that captures $V$ number of viewpoints at random positions within two concentric hemispheres, as illustrated in Figure \ref{camera_viewpoints}. $V$ can be set by the user.
-The radii of the two concentric hemispheres are uniformly sampled within the range $r_{view\_lower}$ m to $r_{view\_upper}$ m, where $r_{view\_lower}$ and $r_{view\_upper}$ are defined in Equations \ref{eqn:hemi_view_lower} and \ref{eqn:hemi_view_upper}.
-Users may also set fixed values for $r_{view\_lower}$ and $r_{view\_upper}$ should they wish to do so.
+To capture annotations for each scene from multiple viewpoints, we enhance the approach of Gilles \textit{et al.} \cite{metagraspnet2022} (which only uses fixed viewpoints) by capturing the $V$ number of viewpoints at random positions within custom radii of two concentric hemispheres of custom radii.
+The calculation of the Cartesian coordinates of each viewpoint can be found in \ref{sec:sample_camera_viewpoint} of our supplementary materials.
+Each viewpoint is oriented such that the camera looks directly at the center of the tabletop surface.

-The hemisphere’s spherical coordinates are parameterized using three variables $r_{view}$, $u$, and $v$.
-To generate the camera coordinates in the world frame, we first obtain the radius of the hemisphere $r_{view}$ by uniform sampling between $r_{view\_lower}$ and $r_{view\_upper}$.
-Next, we uniformly sample $u,v$ $\in$ [0,1], then substitute all the sampled values into Equations \ref{eqn:hemi3}, \ref{eqn:hemi4} and \ref{eqn:hemi5} to compute the cartesian coordinates of the camera.

-Once the camera coordinates are set, the orientation of each camera is set such that each viewpoint looks directly at the center of the tabletop surface (0, 0, $h$).